Should Sunscreen be Used Every Day?

 - 2 tablespoons Shea Butter (natural SPF 4-5)- optional

 - And your favorite Essential Oil or natural extract….
 Suggested oils include lavender and vanilla extract.
 Please kindly note not to use lemon, orange, or any other essential oils as they can increase your sensitivity to the sun.

-- (OPTIONAL) 1 teaspoon Red Raspberry Seed Oil or Carrot Seed Oil
+- (OPTIONAL) 1 teaspoon Red Raspberry Seed Oil

 Put all the ingredients in a glass jar.
 Put the jar in a pot on the stove, add a few inches of

 water, and warm ingredients until the all contents melt and come together.
 Take solution the off the heat, pour into any container you wish to store it in, and let it cool.